 (Offered as BLST 231 [US] and HIST 247 [US]; or may be included in AF concentration, but not AF for distribution in the History major.)
 This course is a survey of the history of African American men and women from the sixteenth and seventeenth centuries through the Civil War and Reconstruction.
 The content is a mixture of the social, cultural, and political history of blacks during two and a half centuries of slavery with the story of the black freedom struggle and its role in America’s national development.
 Among the major topics addressed: the slave trade in its moral and economic dimensions; African retentions in African American culture; origins of racism in colonial America; how blacks used the rhetoric and reality of the American and Haitian Revolutions to their advancement; antebellum slavery; black religion and family under slavery and freedom; the free black experience in the North and South; the crises of the 1850s; the role of race and slavery in the causes, course, and consequences of the Civil War; and the meaning of emancipation and Reconstruction for blacks.
 Readings include historical monographs, slave narratives by men and women, and one work of fiction.

 Combined enrollment limited to 25 students.
-Fall semester.
-Professor Moss.2016-17: Offered in Fall 2016
+Omitted 2017-18.
+Professor Moss.2017-18: Not offered

-(Offered as MUSI 226 and BLST 234 [US].)
-One of two courses that trace the development of jazz from its emergence in early 20th-century New Orleans to its profound impact on American culture.
+(Offered as MUSI 226 and BLST 234 [US]) One of two courses that trace the development of jazz from its emergence in early 20th-century New Orleans to its profound impact on American culture.
 Jazz History to 1945 examines its early roots in late 19th-century American popular culture and its role as American popular music in the 1920s, '30s, and '40s.
 Using themes that connect the evolution of jazz practices to social and racial politics in American popular culture, we will look closely at the work of well-known historical figures (Louis Armstrong, Jelly Roll Morton, Duke Ellington, Fletcher Henderson, Billie Holiday, Count Basie, Benny Goodman, and several others) as well as the vibrant communities that nurtured and prompted their innovative musical practices.
 Two class meetings per week.

-Spring semester.
-Professor Robinson.2016-17: Not offered
+Omitted 2017-18.
+Professor Robinson.2017-18: Not offered